Varun988/TestCaseGenerator/README.md

 Language Detection: Aids in detecting and confirming the programming language of unknown code snippets.

 Scalable and Modular Design: The OOP approach ensures that this app can be extended with additional features such as saving results, supporting more programming languages, or integrating with other tools.

+In order to run please get you SAP AI core configuration into the .env file.
+I have created this in SAP BTP.